Kotlin/KEEP/proposals/statics.md

 The reasonable approach to such deprecation is to deprecate all nested and inner classes, interfaces, and objects with the name `static`.

-### Migration of objects to static objects
+### Migration of objects to statics

-We expect a large number of companion objects to be migrated to statics.
-This is a easy in cases where the corresponding companion objects were not part of the stable public API.
+We expect a large number of regular objects and companion objects to be migrated to statics.
+This is easy in cases where the corresponding objects were not part of the stable public API.
 However, change from companion object to statics is not binary compatible, so it is not an option for stable libraries API.
 The same story is for migration from regular `object` declaration that are used as a namespace to `static object` declarations (e.g. `Delegates` from the standard library).